Gabriela Cuevas Barron

-Gabriela Cuevas Barron (born April 3, 1979) is a Mexican politician.
-She is the current President of the Inter-Parliamentary Union and a current senator for Mexico.
+Gabriela Cuevas Barron (born 3 April 1979) is a Mexican politician.
+She was the President of the Inter-Parliamentary Union from 2017 to 2020 and served as a plurinominal senator from 2012 to 2018.

 Personal life and education

 Cuevas, at the age of 15, became interested in public service as a result of undertaking scholarly Catholic missionary work in and around Mexico.
 After getting, by her own free self, a keen eye for what she strongly felt as corruption in and out of rural and urban Mexican towns that she visited doing her school missionary work; Being just 15 years, she decided to start and continue to devote and focus her life on the merely social aspect of such a Catholic missionary work; this, by becoming active in Mexican politics as well as in, as she grew up, in several NGOs.

 Since being just a 15-year-old girl from the city, her inner focus and determination to serve others has propelled her to a career as a public servant of the highest standards and commitments, and in 2017, not just within the ins and outs of her country, but by managing to get the election and seal of approval of an unprecedented continental scale.

 Cuevas Barron majored in political science at the Autonomous Technical Institute of Mexico (ITAM).

-She is a second cousin to the wives of Alfredo del Mazo Maza, governor of the State of Mexico, and José Antonio Meade, the Institutional Revolutionary Party's 2018 presidential candidate for Mexico.
+She is a second cousin to the wives of Alfredo del Mazo Maza, governor of the State of Mexico, and José Antonio Meade, the Institutional Revolutionary Party's 2018 presidential candidate.

 Political career

 Cuevas has been an active and politically involved person and PAN member since 1994.
-She has occupied different positions inside her political party including head of the PAN in Mexico city's Miguel Hidalgo area.
+She has occupied different positions inside her political party including head of the PAN in Mexico City's Miguel Hidalgo borough.

 From 2000 to 2003 she served as federal deputy during the LVIII Legislature; then from 2003 to 2006 she served in the Legislative Assembly of the Federal District representing the PAN.

 In April 2005, she and another PAN deputy, Jorge Lara, paid 2,000 MXN in order to prevent Andrés Manuel López Obrador from being jailed as he would "become a martyr" had he gone to jail during his "desafuero".

 In 2006 she was elected to serve as Jefe Delegacional of Miguel Hidalgo.

-In 2009 she was elected as federal deputy at the LXI Legislature of the Mexican Congress.
+In 2009 she was elected as federal deputy to the LXI Legislature of the Mexican Congress, representing the Federal District's tenth district.

-In 2012 she was elected as senator at the LXII Legislature of the Mexican Congress.
+In 2012 she was elected as plurinominal senator to the LXII Legislature of the Mexican Congress.